FIVE MINUTE RULE

 Behavior Issues while Substitute Teachers are Present:

-· If a Substitute records a student’s name as a behavior issue during their time at school, an automatic Saturday School will be assigned.
+· If a Substitute records a student’s name as a behavior issue during their time at school, an automatic detention will be assigned.

-· If there are no Saturday School detentions available, then a Two-Day ACP will be assigned.
+· If this is a second or third offense, then a Two-Day ACP or Saturday School will be assigned.

 · First Offense: Teacher asks student to turn off the phone and place it in their backpack.
 Student is warned.